obonaventure/cnp3/book/network/network.rst

 		 len=len(payload), proto=p.proto)/payload
     forward(toSend)

-The fragments of an IPv4 packet may arrive at the destination in any order as each fragment will be forwarded independently in the network and may follow different paths.
+The fragments of an IPv4 packet may arrive at the destination in any order as each fragment is forwarded independently in the network and may follow different paths.
 Furthermore, some fragments may be lost and never reach the destination.

 The reassembly algorithm used by the destination host is roughly as follows.
 First, the destination can verify whether a received IPv4 packet is a fragment or not by checking the value of the `More` flag and the `Fragment Offset`.
 If the `Fragment Offset` is set to `0` and the `More` flag is reset, the received packet has not been fragmented.
 Otherwise, the packet has been fragmented and must be reassembled.
 The reassembly algorithm relies on the `Identification` field of the received fragments to associate a fragment with the corresponding packet being reassembled.
 Furthermore, the `Fragment Offset` field indicates the position of the fragment payload in the original unfragmented packet.
 Finally, the packet with the `More` flag reset allows the destination to determine the total length of the original unfragmented packet.

 Note that the reassembly algorithm must deal with the unreliability of the IP network.
 This implies that a fragment may be duplicated or a fragment may never reach the destination.
-The destination will easily detect fragment duplication thanks to the `Fragment Offset`.
+The destination can easily detect fragment duplication thanks to the `Fragment Offset`.
 To deal with fragment losses, the reassembly algorithm must bound the time during which the fragments of a packet are stored in its buffer while the packet is being reassembled.
 This can be implemented by starting a timer when the first fragment of a packet is received.
 If the packet has not been reassembled upon expiration of the timer, all fragments are discarded and the packet is considered to be lost.

 .. index:: IP options

 The original IP specification defined in :rfc:`791` several types of options that can be added to the IP header.
 Each option is encoded by using a `type length value` format.
 They are not widely used today and are thus only briefly described.
 Additional details may be found in :rfc:`791`.

 The most interesting options in IPv4 are the three options that are related to routing.
 The `Record route` option was defined to allow network managers to determine the path followed by a packet.
 When the `Record route` option was present, routers on the packet's path had to insert their IP address in the option.
-This option was implemented, but as the optional part of the IPv4 header can only contain 44 bytes, it is impossible to record an entire path on the global Internet. :manpage:`traceroute(8)`, despite its limitations, is a better solution to record the path towards a destination.
+This option was implemented, but as the optional part of the IPv4 header can only contain 44 bytes, it is impossible to discover an entire path on the global Internet. :manpage:`traceroute(8)`, despite its limitations, is a better solution to record the path towards a destination.

 The other routing options are the `Strict source route` and the `Loose source route` option.
 The main idea behind these options is that a host may want, for any reason, to specify the path to be followed by the packets that it sends.
 The `Strict source route` option allows a host to indicate inside each packet the exact path to be followed.
 The `Strict source route` option contains a list of IPv4 address and a pointer to indicate the next address in the list.
-When a router receives a packet containing this option, it does not lookup the destination address in its routing table but forward the packet directly to the next router in the list and advances the pointer.
+When a router receives a packet containing this option, it does not lookup the destination address in its routing table but forwards the packet directly to the next router in the list and advances the pointer.
 This is illustrated in the figure below where `S` forces its packets to follow the `RA-RB-RD` path.

 .. figure:: fig/network-fig-065-c.png